MatthewHaas/genetic_diversity/imputation/README.md

 ### Add_ID_to_VCF.py
 A script written by Tom Kono to fill in the ID column of VCF files with unique identifiers.

-### add_AD_field_with_GATK.txt
-A script to add the AD (allele depth) field to a VCF file with GATK.
-The point of doing this is so that the R package polyRAD (for imputation) can work properly.

 ### add_IDs_to_vcf_files.sh
 This is a PBS script that calls Tom's script _Add_ID_to_VCF.py_